apawsey/docs/overview.md

 ### URS

- - A manager of an organization should be able to create a new event
+ - An `Organization Admin` and `Organization User` should be able to create a new event
- - A manager of an organization should be able to create Ticket Allocations for an event
+ - An `Organization Admin` and `Organization User` should be able to create Ticket Allocations for an event
- - A manager of an organization should be able to update the on sale status of an event
+ - An `Organization Admin` and `Organization User` should be able to update the on sale status of an event
- - A manager of an organization should be able to put tickets on hold for an event
+ - An `Organization Admin` and `Organization User` to put tickets on hold for an event
- - A manager of an organization should be able to update ticket allocations for an event
+ - An `Organization Admin` and `Organization User` to update ticket allocations for an event
- - A manager of an organization should be able to search for an event
+ - An `Organization Admin` and `Organization User` should be able to update event details
- - A manager of an organization should be able to see a list of all events
+ - An organization member should be able to search for an event
- - A manager of an organization should be able to update event details
+ - An organization member should be able to see a list of all events

 ## Event Search/Discovery